Frequently Asked Questions

 For most patients, the American Dental Association recommends a dental cleaning twice a year.
-Regular checkups in combination with good home care will help our patients keep their teeth and gum tissues as healthy as
+Regular checkups in combination with good home care will help our patients keep their teeth and gum tissues as healthy as possible.

 Are X-rays necessary and how often do I need them taken?

 We feel that dental x-rays taken at appropriate intervals are a valuable diagnostic tool.
 There are many dental problems which may go undetected without the aid of x-rays.
 We generally recommend a set of decay detecting bitewing x-rays on an annual basis and a full series of diagnostic films on a 3-5 years basis.

 At what age do you recommend my child have their first dental visit?